aisha1234567890w/FYP_TASKS/README.md

-**ColdBot – Automated Cold Calling Voice Agent**
+**ColdBotX – Automated Cold Calling Voice Agent**

-ColdBot is a Python-based voice assistant created for our Final Year Project (FYP) to automate **cold calling** tasks.
+ColdBotX is a Python-based voice assistant created for our Final Year Project (FYP) to automate **cold calling** tasks.
 It listens to spoken input, extracts user details (name, gender, email, phone), and stores them in an Excel file for follow-up.

 **Features**